-During Spring and Summer the Muir Woods parking lot fills up early.
-In fact, on weekends and holidays it seems like you blink in the morning and the last spot is gone!
-Soon the roads outside the Park are lined with parked cars, and the walk to the closest empty spot gets longer and longer and longer.
+The Muir Woods parking lot fills up early.
+In fact, if the weather is nice it seems like you blink in the morning and the last spot is gone!
+Soon the roads outside the Park are lined with parked cars, and the walk to the closest empty spot gets longer and longer and longer…

 Muir Woods Shuttle Ticket Prices